MISCONCEPTIONS ABOUT CBD OIL USE AND DOSAGE

 How many drops of CBD oil should I take a day?

 For many CBD oil users, it may be best to start with low doses of a CBD-rich remedy.
 And slowly increase the dosage and, if necessary, the amount of CBD one step at a time.
-Take a few small doses over the course of the day, rather than one big dose.
-However, if you are just starting out with CBD oil, then remember to start small and do not attempt to copy others. just be calm when starting out CBD oil, as you would do for any administered health products.
-It’s very important to know how your body reacts to CBD.
-Increase the dosage gradually and if you feel that the CBD oil is affecting you in a positive way.
+Take a few small doses throughout the day, rather than one big dose.
+However, if you are starting with CBD oil, then remember to start little and do not attempt to copy others.
+Be calm when starting out CBD oil, as you would do for any administered health products.
+It’s imperative to know how your body reacts to CBD.
+Increase the dosage gradually and if you feel that the CBD oil is positively affecting you.
 Then you already found a gold mine.
 Also, here are few clarifications to consuming CBD oil effectively.

 CBD is most commonly taken orally in a concentrated paste or drops/ tincture format.
 To take CBD oil first hold it under the tongue to be absorbed in the mouth prior to swallowing.
 This step is important because some of the CBD taken will be broken down by the digestive system.
 Other oral methods include capsules, mouth strips, and edibles such as chocolate bars.